 Relaxation was top of the agenda.
 Hammocks hung in ample supply.
 There was no shortage of sand and sun.
 But, if you felt overwhelmed with unwinding, there was a 100-year-old ship wreck metres from the shore teeming with marine life just waiting to be snorkelled.
 The San Blas Islands felt like paradise.
 So as the sun set over a turquoise Caribbean Sea so vivid you would think it had already been subject to the Instagram filter’s we’d all inevitably later use, it really seemed like the San Blas Islands were immune to the worries of the world.

 The following day we set out on the open sea again in search of our next island home, an expected hour and a half boat ride before us.
 Our captain was a Kuna local who spoke very little English but used a cheeky smile to bridge the language gap where possible.
 While our young first mate was also a Kuna native, no more than 20 years old.
-Joining them, and our leader in the San Blas, was our tour operator and boat owner, Manuel.
+Joining them, and our leader in the San Blas Islands, was our tour operator and boat owner, Manuel.

 A jovial character, Manuel told me all about his life up until that point.
 With Kuna heritage he’d been adopted by a French Canadian in Quebec City and now spoke fluent English, French and Spanish.
 He’d held a successful job as an electrical engineer but just didn’t feel happy.
 So, he threw it all in and moved to the coast of Panama to run tours, an act of happiness seeking I could certainly understand and respect.